aucad/aml-networks/readme.md

 python -m pip install tensorflow-macos
 ```

-To visualize XGBoost models, install [graphviz](https://graphviz.org/) and make sure it is in path.
+**Optional**: To visualize XGBoost models, install [graphviz](https://graphviz.org/) and make sure it is in path.

 ### Setup XGBoost

 By default, attacks are configured to use a modified version of XGBoost classifier, enhanced with adversarial robustness
 property.
+This classifier is not installed with the other package dependencies.

-The XGBoost classifier must be built locally [from source](./RobustTrees),
+The XGBoost classifier must be built locally [from source](./RobustTrees) (also included as submodule `RobustTrees`),
 following [instructions here](./RobustTrees/tree/master/python-package#from-source).

 After local build, set up Python environment to use this classifier version: